khigia/Tick.jl/README.md

   - may want to introduce SimpleTraits to know if graph is static;
     also note that different distribution schemes may not allow strict topological evaluation
-- node that create node? (react on inputs to create new node during evaluation)
+- dynamic graph (node that create node)
 - batching behavior: node can declare if it support batching or not, in which case inputs looks like a dataframe
 - distribution scheme: can some nodes be remote? (dagger like)